ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: Discussion and Conclusion

-Second, we identified three modes of prompt engineering and LLM hypothesis testing practice: opportunistic exploration, limited evaluation, and iterative refinement.
-The first mode is similar to Barke et al.'s \emph{exploration mode} for GitHub CoPilot \cite{barke2023grounded}, albeit for a different context.
+Second, we identified three modes of prompt engineering and LLM hypothesis testing: \emph{opportunistic exploration}, \emph{limited evaluation}, and \emph{iterative refinement}.
+The first mode is similar to Barke et al.'s exploration mode for GitHub CoPilot \cite{barke2023grounded}.
+Future systems should explicitly consider these modes when designing and framing the work.
+For instance, users often too quickly enter iterative refinement mode---refining on the first prompt they try---rather than exploring a variety before settling on one \cite{zamfirescu2023whyjohnny}.
+If a prompt engineering tool only targets iterative refinement, then the opportunistic exploration stage---finding a good prompt to begin with---may be too quickly skirted over, trapping users in potentially suboptimal prompting strategies.
+These modes also suggest design opportunities.
+For instance, we believe that \oursystem{}'s design could have better supported opportunistic exploration mode, with some users wanting a simpler way to inspect LLM responses in-context (\ref{pain}).
+One design solution may be to concretize each mode into separate, related interfaces or layouts---e.g., a more chat-like interface for exploration mode, that then facilitates the transition to later modes, each with dedicated interfaces.
 Prior LLM-prompting systems seem to target opportunistic exploration \cite{jiang2023graphologue, suh2023sensecape} or iterative refinement \cite{mishra2023promptaid, strobelt2022interactive}, but overlook \emph{limited evaluation}: an important mid-way point characterized by prototyping small-scale, quick-and-messy evaluations on the way to greater understanding.
 Future work might target the prototyping of on-demand LLM evaluation pipelines themselves (see ``model sketching'' for inspiration \cite{lam2023model}).